 The Coastal Energy Reserve and Loan Bonds are not general obligations of the Bond Bank and are payable only from bond payments received from the underlying communities.
 These bonds do not have the State's moral obligation attached.

-A listing of outstanding debt issued by the Bond Bank is found in Table 3.9:
+A complete listing of debt issued by the Bond Bank and outstanding is found in Table 3.9.

-Alaska Municipal Bond Bank Debt Issued and Outstanding
+TABLE 3.9 Alaska Municipal Bond Bank Debt Issued and Outstanding \$ (thousands)